 All Campus Shop purchases are made by cash, credit or debit card, check, or financial aid.
 No financial aid charges are permitted unless authorized by a supporting agency and/or grant award that has been approved in advance by the Financial Aid Office.
-An approved Admit to Class slip and a photo ID are required for all financial aid charges.
+An official book voucher and a photo ID are required for all financial aid charges.
 A paper copy of your schedule is required for all other textbook purchases.